Hyperversal-Blocks/whitepaper/README.md

 #### Business Model
 All of the projects within the ecosysten will use the HBLOCK token.

+##### Revenue Generation in BML-Loop
 In **"BML-Loop"**, a portion of revenue is shared between the liquidity providers/stakers/investors and the company and some part of the incentive is burned.
 Remaining amount is paid to tester or early adopter as the fee.

+In BML-Loop, we have 3 primary actors:
+- Early Adopters
+- Beta Testers
+- Startups/Businesses

+Startups and businesses want to hire early adopters or beta-testers for different services.
+They pay BML-Loop in Matic.
+Beta-testers and early adopters perform the requested services and receive the reward in HBLOCK token.
+This ensures that there is enough liquidity against the rewards being dispersed in HBLOCK.
+From rewards, a portion of profits is received by BML-Loop.
+From the profits, BML-Loop will do the following:
+- Keep a portion of the profits for itself.
+- Burn some HBLOCK token.
+- Share a percentage of the profits with holders of HBLOCK.

+##### Revenue Generation in Averveil
 In **"Averveil"**, businesses and other entities pay to use the data dump managed by AV, a portion of the revenue from AV is then distributed amongst lps/stakers and the investors.

 This portion is constantly being updated and the construction of the logic of revenue distribution has not been finalized yet.
 Please find the above information as a very early draft.